Tips for Getting Started Investing in Your 30s

 Know How Much You Need to Invest

-The goal is typically to have $1 million saved by age 62.
-This is obviously less of a lofty goal the earlier you start.
+The biggest question in the air is – How much money is enough money for a stable retirement?
+While there is no specific answer, the goal is typically to have $1 million saved by age 62.
+This is less of a lofty goal the earlier you start.
 For instance, at age 30, you would need to save $6,900 per year.
-But if you don’t start investing until age 39, that number jumps to $15,300.
+That goal is not too hard to achieve.
+On the other hand, if you don’t start investing until age 39, that number jumps to $15,300.

-Of course, the more that you can save the better, so that’s just a guideline overall.
+Of course, it goes without saying that the more that you can save the better, so that’s just a guideline overall.
 And there are a number of ways to get to that goal other than just stashing away money in your bank account.
 Use the proper investing channels and that number can seem far less daunting with each passing year.